 About Epilepsy Action and Their Ambitions

 Doodle Day was brought about as part of a campaign by Epilepsy Action, and was put together to help “draw a line through epilepsy”.
 This condition has a serious effect on people all over the world, causing 87 new people every day to live a life plagued by seizures caused by any number of different kinds of stimuli.

 Epilepsy Action takes strides to help raise awareness of the condition, and even develop a strong network of support groups, hotlines, online learning courses, and even helps to publish the only magazine of its kind “Epilepsy Professional” uniting the world’s experts on Epilepsy.

-Doodles are a fascinating science, there is so much revealed about a person and their view on themselves in every stroke.
-Even the position on the page is of importance, and tells you what part of their psyche the image represents.
+Doodles are a fascinating science, there is so much revealed about a person and their view of themselves in every stroke.
+Even the position on the page is of importance and tells you what part of their psyche the image represents.

 Take the shape of the objects, round objects tell you that the person drawing them is emotional, objects drawn with squares and flat surfaces indicate that they are practical, salt of the earth type people.
 Triangular or pointy edged objects indicate that there is a drive to present their mental and physical energy in the world, determined to reach their goals.